 - Install hides so people can come and observe the wildlife, take photos and learn about the wonders of the natural world

 - Encourage citizen science by hosting bioblitzes, enabling the community to help us record species for organisations like Greenspace Information for Greater London, Bat Conservation Trust, London Wildlife Trust, RSPB

 - Host schools and scouts groups & have community open days

 How can I get involved?

-Covid-19 has slowed us down but we’re about to get started!
+Covid-19 has slowed us down but we’re definitely picking up speed now!
 If you are interested in keeping up to date or getting involved there are a few things you can do: